Key takeaways:

 • Analytic capabilities.
 Their cameras offer analytics to help identify people, vehicles, boundary crossings, and more.

 • OpenEye integrations.
-Integrate OpenEye security cameras with all of their other products, like recorders and web services.
+Integrate OpenEye cameras with all of their other products, like recorders and web services.

 • Indoor and outdoor options.
 Use OpenEye’s cameras inside or out with weatherproof designs that can withstand extreme temperatures.